Usability of advice

 Password Managers

 There are plenty of reviews of password managers.
 These all seem to focus on technical aspects, with little or no understanding of usability.
-On the basis of limited personal experience, I suggest the following criteria for password manager usability:
+On the basis of limited personal experience, I suggest the following criteria for password manager usability:1.
+The supplier website sets out what use cases it meets, and how, and what use cases it does not support.

 2. The manager has a link to haveibeenpwned.com API.

-3. The manager generates user-friendly passphrases like this
+3. The manager generates user-friendly passphrases like this.

 4. The manager works without the cloud.